neelsg/lithium/docs/examples/arduinoDebounce.md

     ledPin const = 13                  # the number of the LED pin

     # Variables will change:
-    ledState int = pin.high            # the current state of the output pin buttonState int                    # the current reading from the input pin lastButtonState int = pin.low      # the previous reading from the input pin
+    ledState pin.state = .high         # the current state of the output pin buttonState pin.state              # the current reading from the input pin lastButtonState pin.state = .low   # the previous reading from the input pin

     # the following variables are unsigned longs because the time, measured in
     # milliseconds, will quickly become a bigger number than can be stored in an int.